ibm-cloud-docs/netezza/security/oidc-docs.md

 3. Select App registrations, locate the Azure AD App.
 3. Navigate to authentication action.
 4. You can copy OIDC redirect URI displayed on the console.
 Update "Redirect URIs" with this copied URI.

-Admin users can configure the following OIDC configurations by using Cyclops:

-1. Login to cyclops as an admin user.
-1. Select `IDP configurations` topic.
-1. Enable Azure OIDC configuration.
-1. Add Client ID, Tenant ID, Client Secret.